Richard Niles: Early years

-Niles was born May 28, 1951, in Hollywood.
-He is the son of Tony Romano, a composer, singer, and guitarist who writes films, books, plays, and lectures in screenwriting.
-His father worked with Bing Crosby, Ray Heindorf, Bob Hope, Cole Porter, Pat Silver-Lasky, Frank Sinatra, and Joe Venuti.
+Born May 28, 1951, in Hollywood, NIles is a composer, singer, and guitarist who writes films, books, and plays, and lectures in screenwriting.
+He is the son of Tony Romano, a jazz guitarist who worked with Bing Crosby, Ray Heindorf, Bob Hope, Cole Porter, Pat Silver-Lasky, Frank Sinatra, and Joe Venuti.
 His parents divorced in 1959, and three years later the 8-year-old Niles moved with his mother to London.
 He grew up in the care of his mother and stepfather, Jesse Lasky Jr., a poet, playwright and screenwriter.
 Niles toured Britain with his group Pure Wings (1969–1970) and then decided to study.
 According to Niles in an interview with HitQuarters, although his parents were critical about his choice to become a musician, they eventually supported his studies.
 In 1975 he received a degree in composition from the Berklee College of Music in Boston where he studied with Gary Burton, Michael Gibbs, Pat Metheny, and Herb Pomeroy.
 He received his Ph.D. from Brunel University in 2008.